appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 ### Update Documents

 The Update command in MongoDB is used to modify existing documents in a collection based on a specified set of criteria, such as search conditions or filters.
-The following fields are supported in Appsmith for this command :
+You can pass the below parameters to Update Documents:

 * **Collection Name**: This field specifies the name of the MongoDB collection where you want to update documents.
 * **Query**: This field specifies the search criteria or filters for the documents you want to update.
-The input is expected in JSON/BSON format like the following :

   ```bash
   { name: "Andy" }
   ```

 * **Update**:  This field specifies the modifications you want to make to the selected documents.
-The input is expected in JSON/BSON format like the following :
+For example, to update the `score` field you can write:

   ```bash
   { $inc: { score: 1 } }